 Backflow prevention assemblies have internal seals, springs, and moving parts that are susceptible to wear and failure.
 Annual testing ensures they are functioning properly and protecting our public water system.

 Individual backflow assembly testers and testing companies set their own rates and their charges vary widely.
 We recommend that you obtain more than one quote.
-Over the past several years the average cost for testing a double check on an irrigation system has been $35 – $50.
+Over the past several years the average cost for testing a double check on an irrigation system has been $35 to $50.

 Inspection and Maintenance

 Backflow from customer piping is the leading cause of contamination in a public water system.
-The State of Oregon rules require the Water Division to protect against backflow by conducting site inspections.
+The State of Oregon rules requires the Water Division to protect against backflow by conducting site inspections.
 Inspectors will look for facilities that pose a severe or high health cross-connection hazard.
 Inspectors will also be looking for proper backflow protection on lawn irrigation systems.

 The cross-connection inspector will be completing a “Residential Cross-Connection Inspection Form”.
 A copy of this form will be given to the property owner when the inspection is completed.
 On this form will be the results found during the inspection.
 It will show you what was found to be in compliance as well as what change(s) need to be made, if any, to protect your plumbing from possible cross-connections.